neonbadger/ZenInventory/README.md

 Apply for a developer account from [Clover](https://www.clover.com/developers/).

-Store the APP_ID, APP_SECRET, REDIRECT_URI, and MERCHANT_ID in a shell script (i.e. secrets.sh) and source it.
+Store the APP_ID, APP_SECRET, REDIRECT_URI, and MERCHANT_ID in a shell script (i.e. secrets.sh).
+Then source it.

 ```
 $ source secrets.sh